ibm-cloud-docs/EventStreams/eventstreams159.md

 - Mirroring throughput: the bytes per second of mirroring throughput from the source {{site.data.keyword.messagehub}} instance.
 This is useful to see if mirroring is active and for capacity planning.
 - Mirroring latency: the 95% quantile of mirroring latency in seconds from the source {{site.data.keyword.messagehub}} instance.
 For example, if this is 1 second, it means 95% of the partitions being mirrored are less than 1 second behind the source cluster.
 This is useful to determine how far behind the target cluster is.

 Data produced within the latency window might not be present on the target cluster yet and still might be lost if a disaster happens on the source cluster.
-However if mirroring is up to date, failing over while both clusters stay healthy can be achieved without any data loss.
+However, if mirroring is up to date, failing over while both clusters stay healthy can be achieved without any data loss.

 ## Understanding recovery objectives with mirroring
 {: #recovery_objectives}

 In a data protection plan such as mirroring, recovery point objective (RPO) and recovery time objective (RTO) are key parameters.
 You must understand the decisions associated with these objectives.

-The recovery point objective can be monitored using the mirroring latency metric provided in the **Mirroring dashboard**.
-This metric shows the lag between both clusters and allows to estimate the amount of data loss in the event of a disaster.
+You can monitor the recovery point objective using the mirroring latency metric provided in the **Mirroring dashboard**.
+This metric shows the lag between both clusters and allows you to estimate the amount of data loss in the event of a disaster.
 You are responsible for monitoring that value and ensuring it fits in your RPO.

 The recovery time objective is fully controlled by users and is made of the following timing windows:
 - the time it takes the user to decide to fail over
 - the time it takes the user to fail over their applications

 ### Testing
-We recommend you testing failing over and back when you have made your applications mirroring aware.
+We recommend that you test failing over and back when you have made your applications mirroring aware.
 You can complete the steps outlined in the [Disaster recovery example scenario](docs/services/EventStreams?topic=eventstreams-disaster_recovery_scenario) and use the **Monitoring** dashboards to ensure all steps complete as expected.